Ewie1/CI-PP1good-life-gym/README.md

   Fix: Add a lite background overlay wrapped in a div tag to mitigate issue
 - Bug: loading performance on the home page was low due to hero image loading time
   Fix: replaced hero-image
-- Bug: background image for the "Become a Member" page look streched with distorted pixelations
+- Bug: background image for the "Become a Member" page look streched with distorted pixels
   Fix: Replaced "Become a Member" page backgroung image